 Phasis gold thin films are grown on high grade muscovite mica sheets freshly cleaved.
 The quality of the mica is classified from V-1 to V-10 according to the ASTM international standard.
 V-1 is considered as the best quality.
 It is a visual system of classifying the quality of natural muscovite mica based upon relative amounts of visible foreign inclusion.
 At Phasis we are using muscovite mica with quality higher of equal to V-2.
 The mica sheets are cleaved just before their introduction into the deposition system.
-The thickness of the final cleaved mica sheets may vary from 80mm to 130mm.
-The cleaving process is random and the final thickness of the mica sheets cannot be better controlled.
+The thickness of the final cleaved mica sheets may vary from 0.080mm to 0.130mm.
+The mica cleaving process is of random nature and the final thickness of the mica sheets cannot be controlled with better accuracy.

 Gold size and thickness